 During the 1960s, the college experienced a period of rapid growth resulting in the construction of several new halls.
 In 1966, the name was changed again to the Wisconsin State University-Platteville.
 The university and all other public institutions of higher education in Wisconsin merged in 1971 to form the UW System, governed by a single Board of Regents.
 As a result of the merger, the university experienced its most recent name change to the University of Wisconsin-Platteville.

 UW-Platteville is the fastest-growing university in the UW System.
-Enrollment has increased from 6,192 undergraduate and graduate students in 2004-05 to a record 8,662 students just a decade later.
-Undergraduate enrollment has jumped from 5,641 to 7,822 during that same period.
-The university offers 42 majors and 71 majors in three colleges: Business, Industry, Life Science and Agriculture (BILSA), Engineering, Mathematics and Science (EMS), and Liberal Arts and Education (LAE).
+From 2004 to 2013, total enrollment experienced a record increase of nearly 40 percent, from 6,192 to 8,662 students.
+Today, enrollment growth is still strong, with 8,901 undergraduate and graduate students.
+The university offers 41 majors and 78 minors in academic programs across three colleges: Business, Industry, Life Science and Agriculture (BILSA), Engineering, Mathematics and Science (EMS), and Liberal Arts and Education (LAE).

-With Rountree Commons opening in 2012 and Bridgeway Commons in 2013, residence hall capacity is now at 3,700, giving all first- and second-year students the opportunity to live on campus and take advantage of the more than 220 clubs and organizations.
+With Rountree Commons opening in 2012 and Bridgeway Commons in 2013, residence hall capacity is now over 3,700, giving all first- and second-year students the opportunity to live on campus and take advantage of the more than 200 clubs and organizations.

 - Founded: 1866